Sugarless Cookies (Marmalade & Raisin Vintage Recipe)

 Do I need to chop the raisins?

-Chopping helps distribute raisins evenly so each cookie gets some fruit in every bite.
+Yes — chopping (or “cutting”) the raisins helps distribute them evenly so every cookie gets some fruit in each bite.

 Can I substitute butter for Crisco?